Vincent-Millane/cname-cloaking/README.md

 This list is in the stub-zone format of Windows, Linux and BSD compatible unbound software <https://nlnetlabs.nl/projects/unbound/about/>.

 Under linux, Unbound is probably available in packages.
-Search with apt, yum or dnf.
+Search with apt, yum, zypper or dnf.

 ### Unbound configuration